christine260/organ-donation-policy/README.md

 > Lacetera, N., Macis, M., Stith, S. S., & Tonin, M. (2014). *Removing financial barriers to organ and bone marrow donation: The effect of leave and tax legislation in the U.S.*

+The complete analysis dataset is not included.
 Restricted datasets used in later extensions are **not included** in this repository.

 ## Repository Structure